maxicombina/WordCrackSolver/README.md

    This means that `A` and `F` have the DoubleLetter modifier, and that `N` has the TripleWord modifier.

-## I hant to hack it, tell me more
+## I want to hack it, tell me more

  * The project can be opened with Netbeans.
   * There are 2 configs, as usual, `Debug` and `Release`.